-6. Regardless of shop opening hours, the normal Saturday bonus specified in the wage annex shall be paid for any work that is done between 13.00 and 24.00 on Saturdays.
+6. The normal Saturday bonus specified in the wage annex shall be paid for any work that is done between 13.00 and 24.00 on Saturdays irrespective of the store's opening hours.

 The bonus shall also be paid to other staff employees in accordance with paragraph 3 of clause 3 of this section.